Selling Information in Competitive Environments: Optimal Mechanisms

-The following proposition gives an expression for the expected market share $\tpi_i$ of each player in the obedient mechanism described above, and states that it is non-decreasing.
-Consequently, the mechanism above is also \emph{truthful (implementable)}, and we therefore have the optimal solution.
+\Cref{prop:rev-implementability} below gives an expression for the expected downstream payoff $\tpi_i$ of each buyer in the obedient mechanism described above, and states that it is non-decreasing.
+Consequently, the mechanism above is also \emph{truthful (implementable)} and the payments are then given by \Cref{lem:vv}.
+Given that these payments are decreasing as a function on $K$, the downstream payoff of a non-participating buyer, we must therefore design the outside option so as to minimize $K$.
+For the binary game with additive payoffs, the following proposition establishes that the optimal allocation when $i$ does not participate recommends the correct action to the set $[n]\setminus\set{i}$ of all participating buyers.